snackk/arch-installation/README.md

 # arch-installation

-## Credits

-This script is based on this project [Anarchy](https://github.com/magnunleno/Anarchy), they made a huge effort on customizing the arch-linux iso, I've just made a few tweaks so it would run on the newest arch-linux image.

 ## Overview

 Before anything, a customized image of arch-linux must be built, for the scripts to be on the bootable image of arch-linux.
 After that, the installation is divided in several stages: